VioletVi0lent/ThousandYearsOfPain/README.md

 Max Throgmorton

 ## What does it do?
-GEN_WUSH is a CPX Awduino game
+GEN_WUSH is a CPX Awduino game avawible fow aww pwayeas